 Learning of the importance of his ancestor’s contribution to tribal history has been not only enlightening, but rewarding as he explains.

 “Poara Potangaroa had chiefly connections to both Nga–ti Kahungungu and Rangitane iwi within the Wairarapa district and was recognised from the early 1860s as a prophet and leader.
 As we learn more about his prophecies we get a better sense of what he was attempting to encourage in relation to our rights as a people.

 “I think learning about someone like our ancestor Poara means we have to re-engage with our whanau marae and the ability to do that has become more important as we emerge from a treaty settlement environment.
 For myself I see that outcome as a fulfilment of his prophecy.”

-Reported by Amokura Panaho for our AA Directions Winter 2017 issue
+Reported by Amokura Panaho for our AA Directions Summer 2017 issue